What is caffeine?

 Too much caffeine may lead to sleep deprivation and a tendency to disregard the normal warning signals that the body is tired and needs rest.
 Caffeine does not replenish energy or prevent emotional fatigue; food and sleep are the only remedies for these.
 When normal sleeping patterns are continually disrupted, mood depression may occur.
 Too much caffeine may also lead to anxiety-related feelings such as excessive nervousness, sweating and tremors.

-People who take medications for depression, anxiety or insomnia, high blood pressure, other heart problems, chronic stomach upset or kidney disease should avoid caffeine until discussing the matter with a clinician.
+People who take medications for depression, anxiety or insomnia, high blood pressure, other heart problems, chronic stomach upset or kidney disease should limit caffeine until discussing the matter with a clinician.

 If you want to avoid some of the annoying side effects of caffeinated beverages (e.g., jitters or sleeplessness), switching to decaffeinated drinks may help.